Goddy01/Goddy01/README.md

 ## 💞 Let's Collaborate

-I'm open to collaborating on projects that involve backend engineering, Python development, or anything interesting!
+I'm open to collaborating on projects that involve blockchain development, backend engineering, Python development, or anything interesting!
 Feel free to reach out if you have a project idea or just want to chat.

 ## 📫 How to Reach Me